IncentEdge

 Blue Hydrogen (SMR + CCS)

-The most common and effective structure for green hydrogen projects separates the generation asset (eligible for ITC) from the electrolysis equipment (eligible for 45V).
+The most effective structure for green hydrogen projects separates the generation asset (eligible for ITC) from the electrolysis equipment (eligible for 45V).

 Solar / Wind Farm